visforvali/eng201-oer/_others/faqs.md

 For my own record-keeping purposes, I only use Discord DM to contact you if you selected the "Check in Weekly" role and to let you know if assignments received partial credit over Discord DM.
 If you selected the email role as your communication preference, I'll exclusively use email to contact you for any other reason, but don't expect the informal, conversational flow of Discord.

+# Where do I submit assignments?

+The [📅Calendar](https://visforvali.github.io/eng201-oer/){:target="_blank"} (website home/landing page) lists the work you're responsible for each week as well as deadlines and where to post it. **You are responsible for reviewing *all* the course materials, including the Calendar, and noting important information about deadlines, course policies, using Discord, etc. as requested in the welcome announcement for the course.** All assignments should be listed on the Calendar, but &mdash; as the Calendar itself reminds you each week &mdash; double-check each module as well, in case there's a deadline discrepancy or I missed something.

 # How do I schedule a coffee chat with you?

 You can reserve an appointment with me on Zcal, by visiting [my scheduling link](https://zcal.co/drmani/coffee-chat?duration=20){:target="_blank"} directly or clicking the "Book a Coffee Chat!" button on the home page.
 Follow the directions on Zcal to schedule your appointment.
 First, select the time interval you want ([🕛10](https://zcal.co/drmani/coffee-chat?duration=10){:target="_blank"}, [🕐15](https://zcal.co/drmani/coffee-chat?duration=15){:target="_blank"}, or [🕑20 min](https://zcal.co/drmani/coffee-chat?duration=20){:target="_blank"}) at the bottom left, then choose a date/time that works for you.